-Thanksgiving used to be one of my favorite holidays.
-The reasons for this are numerous: there’s lots of food; there’s time to laugh and visit with family; there are exceptional movies being released in anticipation of awards season; and there’s pecan pie.
+Thanksgiving used to be one of my favorite holidays, and the reasons for this are numerous.
+There’s lots of food; there’s time with family; there are nostalgic movies; there’s pecan pie.
 Needless to say, any holiday with pecan pie has a special place in my heart.

-But all of that belies the fact that Thanksgiving is also a celebration of genocide, which took place hundreds of years ago and which is still taking place today.
+But all of this belies the fact that Thanksgiving is also a celebration of genocide.
 This genocide is the ugly side of Thanksgiving and is frequently ignored by our culture for any number of reasons.
 These reasons are numerous but not so obvious, and they are rooted in events that took place hundreds of years ago and spanned thousands of miles.
 I can only begin to illustrate the depth of this history in one brief article, but I’ll do my best to condense the story and make it easily understood.

-In 1609 these Separatists–who would later come to be known as Pilgrims–emigrated to the Netherlands.
-They were however unfamiliar with the culture in which they found themselves and became worried about the prospect of losing their identity in the fray of the rapidly industrializing city of Leiden.
-Events went from bad to worse when English authorities came to Leiden to arrest one of their number for writing comments critical of James I, and by 1619 these displaced Separatists were actively planning to emigrate once again.
-In this case, the Netherlands wasn’t far enough to escape James I. Only the distance provided by the Atlantic Ocean would satisfy their desire to be free of religious persecution at the hands of their own king.
+As is so often the case for immigrants, events went from bad to worse.
+This was exacerbated by the arrival of English authorities in Leiden, and by 1619 these displaced Separatists were making plans to emigrate once again.
+In this case, however, the Netherlands wasn’t far enough to escape James I. Only the distance provided by the Atlantic Ocean would satisfy their desire to be free of religious persecution at the hands of their own king.